bomeejung/newco-tips/index.md

 ---
-description: >-
+title: Welcome
+has_children: false
+nav_order: 1
+---

 I'm sharing what I've had to piece together on my own, which I hope will give the next person a head start on figuring things out for themselves :)
----

 # Bomee's tips for hanging a shingle...or two